abdullahnart/wishlist-everywhere/README.txt

 = Does it work with any WordPress theme? =
 Yes, the plugin is designed to work with all standard WordPress themes.
 For best results, use a theme that follows WordPress coding standards.

+= Can users share their wishlist with others? =
+Yes!
+Users can copy their wishlist URL to the clipboard or share it directly on Facebook, Twitter, or Pinterest.

 == Screenshots ==

 1. Admin settings panel for configuring wishlist options.